alecs/cxr/README.txt

       cd build
       cmake ..
    If you're on Mac OS X or Unix, then run 'make'.
-   If you're on Windows, run 'nmake'.
+   If you're on Windows, then run 'nmake'.

    This will create the CXR tool under src/cxr and the example test program under test/test.